tatsath/fin-ml/README.md

     $ git clone https://github.com/tatsath/fin-ml.git
     $ cd fin-ml

 If you do not want to install git, you can instead download [master.zip](https://github.com/tatsath/fin-ml/archive/master.zip), unzip it, rename the resulting directory to `fin-ml` and move it to your development directory.
-Please note that data size of the case studies in chapter 6 are huge and they need to be downloaded seperately from the github directly after the cloning.

 If you are familiar with Python and you know how to install Python libraries, go ahead and install the libraries listed in `requirements.txt` and jump to the [Starting Jupyter](#starting-jupyter) section.
 If you need detailed instructions, please read on.
 We would encourage you to stick to the version of the packages in the 'requirement.txt' file.